joobert/Mitten/README.md

 - Fetches commits from specified GitHub repositories.
 - Sends commit notifications to Discord with detailed commit information.
 - Supports multiple repositories concurrently using threading.
-(Toggleable in the script's main function, disable if you are having issues with notifications or rate limiting.)
+(Toggleable in the script's main function, unnecessary most of the time.
+Enable if the number of repos you'd like to monitor exceeds your .env file's `CHECK_INTERVAL` value)
 - Logs commit information locally to avoid duplicate notifications.
 - Fetches commits pushed since the last runtime of the script, ensuring that commits pushed during downtime are still fetched in the next run.
 - Configurable through environment variables.